dbvisel/sanskrit/README.md

 - add in more conjuncts?
 - bigger buttons on mobile?
-- save current page to localstorage
+- add in setting for en-sa/sa-en?
+- settings flash on mobile

 ## known issues

 - weird tracers around some characters in Mac Chrome